 At Fox Chase Cancer Center, we believe delivering high quality clinical care should be convenient for our patients.
 Our radiation oncologists have worked to help pioneer an advanced treatment technique that is quickly becoming a standard of care for prostate cancer patients.

 Using hypofractionation, or hypofractionated radiation therapy, more doses of radiation are delivered per treatment, so patients can complete their course of radiation therapy much faster than conventional treatment and costs patients less money.

-Though the length of treatment using hypofractionation depends on the cancer type being treated, lung cancer patients can complete their treatment course in as little as 1 ½ weeks when appropriate – compared to conventional treatment which typically takes 6 to 6 ½ weeks.
+Though the length of treatment using hypofractionation depends on the cancer type being treated, prostate cancer patients can complete their treatment course in as little as 2 ½ weeks with extreme hypofractionation (SBRT) and 5½ weeks with hypofractionation - compared to conventional treatment which typically takes 8 weeks.

 Two types of hypofractionation are used in prostate cancer.
 Fox Chase radiation oncologists have been performing both of these methods for many years: